CHIANG MAI

 - Wat Doi Suthep at sunrise.
 Breathtaking views over the city and mountain ranges

-- Chiang Dao National Park Mountain Biking, cycling the lush jungle mountains of this picturesque area
+- Chiang Dao National Park Hiking or Mountain Biking through the lush jungle mountains of this picturesque area

 - Night Bazaar and Weekend Market—delicious food stall dishes and renowned handmade crafts